sroscoe2/CSCE156-Lab04/readme.md

 Now that you have a well designed, functional implementation we will improve on the design by identifying potential abstractions that can be made.
-Start by making the `Employee` class abstract.
-If you had a good design, then nothing should break; the model did not have any generic employee–all employees were of a specific type.
+Start by making the `Employee` class `abstract`.
+If you had a good design, then nothing should break; the model did not have any generic employee.
+All employees were of a specific type.
 If something did break in your code, rethink your design and make the appropriate changes.

-Identify one or more methods in the `Employee` class that could be made abstract.
-That is, are there any methods in the superclass where it would not be appropriate to have a "default" definition?
-Make these methods abstract and again make any appropriate changes to your design as necessary.
+Identify one or more methods in the `Employee` class that could be made `abstract`.
+Are there any methods in the superclass where it would *not* be appropriate to have a "default" definition?
+Make these methods `abstract` and again make any appropriate changes to your design as necessary.

 ### 3.3 Adding an Interface